 The Charles G. Lawson Scholarship was established by Pennie Lawson Smith and her family in memory of her father, Charles G. Lawson.
 Lawson founded Lawson Trucking Company in 1972 with one tractor-trailer and the work ethic and desire to provide outstanding customer service.
 The success of Lawson Trucking Company was due to the dedication of Lawson, who passed away in 2011 from leukemia.
 “Charlie” was admired by his family, peers, and business associates, as well as colleagues around the globe.
 He valued education and dearly loved his two grandchildren, who are currently attending Auburn.
 Lawson’s legacy will live on through the Charles G. Lawson Memorial Endowed Scholarship at Auburn University.

-Robert E. (Bob) Lee, III Scholarship in Forestry and Wildlife Management
+Robert E. (Bob) Lee, III Annual Scholarship

 The T. Avery Littrell, II and Melba R. Littrell Endowment for Scholarships in Forestry was created through a bequest of Melba R. Littrell in 2000.
-The Littrell family has owned and operated Littrell Lumber Mill, Inc. for over 100 years producing the highest quality products in the lumber industry.
+The Littrell family has owned and operated Littrell Lumber Mill, Inc. for over 100 years, producing the highest quality products in the lumber industry.
 The stumps are visible today where Avery, Sr. harvested the timber in the flood zone when TVA built the hydroelectric dams along the Tennessee River.
-At that time timber was sawn in small portable sawmills.
-Avery Littrell, II attended Auburn University until he was called to serve his country during World War II.
+At that time, timber was sawn in small portable sawmills.
+Avery Littrell, II, attended Auburn University until he was called to serve his country during World War II.
 When he returned from the war, he came back to Decatur to run the family business.
 In those days, Mrs. Littrell was an integral component of Littrell Lumber as well.
-The sawmill is located in Decatur, Alabama where four of Avery and Melba’s children continue to own and operate the mill today.
+The sawmill is located in Decatur, Alabama, where four of Avery and Melba’s children continue to own and operate the mill today.

 Lowery Pulpwood, Inc/James R. Lowery Endowed Memorial Scholarship in Forestry

 James Lowery moved his family to rural Alabama in the 1960s.
-With no prior experience, he began a small pulpwood operation with one used short wood truck and one chain saw.
-With much perseverance and determination, he was able to gradually enlarge his business, finding it necessary to incorporate in 1984.Although he became a successful businessman, he was a low-key individual devoted to his family and referred to by his peers as hard working, honest and a “salt of the earth” type person.
+With no prior experience, he began a small pulpwood operation with one used short wood truck and one chainsaw.
+With much perseverance and determination, he was able to gradually enlarge his business, finding it necessary to incorporate in 1984.
+Although he became a successful businessman, he was a low-key individual devoted to his family and referred to by his peers as hard working, honest and a “salt of the earth” type person.
 For these reasons, Lowery’s widow, Frances Lowery, chose to honor her husband’s memory by creating this scholarship.

 Dwain G. Luce Family Endowed Scholarship in Forestry